 Arch and its subsidiaries understand and embrace the importance of protecting, restoring and enhancing ecosystems in our operating regions before, during and after mining takes place, and our subsidiaries protect, restore, and enhance ecosystems at all of their operating sites.
 With help from a variety of organizations, we go to great lengths to protect, preserve, and establish suitable habitats for wildlife.
 Our properties often serve as wildlife reserves for a variety of native species, even while reclamation is still under way.

 In particular, our subsidiaries have made substantial efforts to protect and promote avian populations, with a particular emphasis on raptor species.
 Our Wyoming subsidiary has worked to provide improved habitat on reclaimed lands, establishing new and replacement nesting structures, and relocating and rescuing birds as needed.
-The Wyoming operations have also initiated an Avian Protection Plan (APP) with the goal of eliminating or minimizing risks to avian species under the Migratory Bird Treaty Act (MBTA), including risks posed by aboveground power lines and associated electrical structures.
+The Wyoming operations have also initiated an Avian Protection Plan (APP) with the goal of eliminating or minimizing risks to avian species protected under the Migratory Bird Treaty Act (MBTA), including risks posed by aboveground power lines and associated electrical structures.
 As part of the initial work for the plan, all electrical structures on our sites were scrutinized by wildlife professionals to evaluate potential impacts.
 We have since removed 100 percent of the identified hazards.
 This work included removing power lines and poles and providing alternate perches for such species as the Golden Eagle.
 Additionally, our operations have built nesting platforms on reclaimed land to encourage nesting away from active operations, and have created nest sites using natural substrate including trees, rock, outcrops and banks.

 In an ongoing raptor study, our Wyoming operations are working with and supporting the U.S. Fish and Wildlife Service to study the nesting and migration patterns of the Burrowing Owl, a regional species that thrives on and around our Wyoming operations.
 In 2019, there were 25 owls captured on our Wyoming operations, with transmitters deployed on the 12 adults.
 These transmitters will enable government officials to better understand migration routes and wintering areas, which in turn may provide valuable insights into the reasons for the decline of the species, and on ways to improve management efforts.